MarielleBaelemans/ComputationalMusicology/README.md

   While the Top2000 makes a clear line from the left bottum corner to the right top corner, my playlist really clusters at the left.
 There is a cluster at the left bottum corner, which would mean that my music is partly 'sad'.
 There's also a cluster at the middle of the buttom of this graph, what would be an 'anger' cluster.

+ In the graphics it is clear to see that my own playlist is alot bigger than the Top2000.
+For now it is not that big of deal, because the clusters are visible.

   What this graph still misses is the 'tempo' factor.
 I don't know how I can add this variable without making my visualisation less clear.